SeventhDream/ROS2_Fundamentals/README.md

 # ROS2_Fundamentals
-Learning ROS2 and Gazebo Environment for RObotic Simulation
+Learning ROS2 and Gazebo Environment for Robotic Simulation